CertifaiAI/jetbot-labs/README.md

 ## Day 1

-### 1) Basic Motion
+### 1) Basic Motion using functions

+In this example we will control the Jetbot by programming from our web browser some basic motor controls using functions.

+### 2) Basic Motions using UI

-In this example we will control the Jetbot by programming from our web browser some basic motor controls
+In this example we will control the Jetbot by programming from our web browser some basic motor controls using User Interfaces such as sliders and buttons.

+### 3) Controlling Jetbot using Gamepad controller

+In this example we will control the Jetbot remotely by using a gamepad controller and display the live video stream using our camera.

 ## Day 2